-- (2) The total number of committee members is to be a maximum of fourteen (14). - (3) The office-bearers of the association are as follows: - (a) the president, - (b) a maximum of twelve (12) vice-president, - (c) the treasurer - (4) A committee member may hold up to two (2) offices (other than both the offices of president and vice-president). - (5) There is no maximum number of consecutive terms for which a committee member may hold office, except for that of president, refer to article 6.

-Note.
-Schedule 1 to the Act provides that an association's constitution is to address the maximum number of consecutive terms of office of any office-bearers on the committee.

-- (6) The term of office for the president is two (2) years.
-The President may seek to nominate for one additional term in office upon expiry of their initial term.
-A President is excluded from nominating again for a period of four (4) years from the end of their final term. - (7) The office of president may be occupied by two-individuals who will, in such circumstance, both serve as president for the term of their appointment. - (8) The term of office for the vice-presidents is three years, except for the first term after the ratification of this constitution when the terms of the vice-president for Harvard and vice-president for Australia shall be limited to two (2) years and the vice-president for Subs shall be limited to one (1) year in order to allow for a staggering of new appointments to the committee. - (9) Each member of the committee is, subject to this constitution, to hold office until immediately before the election of committee members at the annual general meeting next following the date of the member's election and is eligible for re-election except as provided for in subclause (5).
+- (2) The total number of committee members is to be a maximum of eight (8) members. - (3) The office-bearers of the association are as follows: - (a) the president, - (b) a maximum of six (6) vice-presidents, and - (c) the treasurer. - (4) A committee member may hold up to two (2) offices (other than both the offices of president and vice-president). - (5) There is no maximum number of consecutive terms for which a committee member may hold office, except for that of president which is limited to one (1) term in any 10-year period. - (6) The term of office for the president is two (2) years. - (7) The office of president may be occupied by two individuals who will, in such circumstance, both serve as president for the term of their appointment. - (8) The term of office for the vice-presidents is three (3) years, except if the committee determines otherwise to facilitate the staggering of terms to ensure continuity of association procedures. - (9) Each member of the committee is, subject to this constitution, to hold office until immediately before the election of committee members at the annual general meeting next following the date of the member's election and is eligible for re-election except as provided for in subclause (5).